 - Tumor removal

-In the best interests of our pet, we require a physical examination appointment with one of our doctors prior to scheduling procedures.
-Before the procedure is scheduled, our staff will explain the process including:
+In the best interests of your pet, we do require a physical examination appointment with one of our veterinarians prior to scheduling surgical procedures to discuss presurgical testing, expectations of the procedure being performed, and post-operative considerations.

 Cold laser therapy targets tissues with photobiomodulation (light energy) to decrease inflammation, decrease pain and accelerate healing.
 This doctor-prescribed, technician driven modality effectively treats a wide variety of conditions including pre-surgical, post-surgical, acute and chronic disease states.